Reverse Training to Nurse the Reversal Curse: Experiments

 \item If the reversal tasks are simplified to determining the person's \emph{last name only}, then word-level reversal suffices, and token-level reversal also yields non-trivial accuracies.

-\begin{itemize} \item Some readers may find it surprising that an entity-preserving method can determine the person's full name but not the person's last name.
-This is a known phenomenon~\citep{allen2023physics32}: a language model may completely fail at retrieving \emph{later} tokens of a knowledge piece (such as the last name) without the help of spelling out earlier tokens --- they can be viewed as a Chain of Thought (CoT). \end{itemize} \item Entity-preserving reversals do not impair the model's performance in forward tasks (such as determining the person's birth dates from names) as shown in \autoref{tab:bio}.
+\begin{itemize} \item Some readers may find it surprising that an entity-preserving or random segment method can determine the person's full name but not much the person's last name.
+This is a known phenomenon~\citep[partial retrieval]{allen2023physics32}: a language model may completely fail at retrieving \emph{later} tokens of a knowledge piece (such as the last name) without the help of spelling out earlier tokens --- and the earlier tokens serve as a Chain of Thought (CoT). \end{itemize} \item All the reversal methods do not impair the model's performance in forward tasks (such as determining the person's birth dates from names) as shown in \autoref{tab:bio}.

 \item Mixed-training (i.e., adding instruction tuning data to the pre-training level) generally performs better compared to first pre-training the model with knowledge and then fine-tuning it to answer (reversal) tasks.
-This was also observed in \citep{allen2023physics31} but for forward knowledge tasks. \end{itemize}
+This was also observed in \citet{allen2023physics31} but for forward knowledge tasks. \end{itemize}

 More details of this experiment are included in \autoref{app:bio}.